Deferring architecture decisions

 From Synchronous to Asynchronous processing

-What we achieved by applying deferred decisions?
+What do we achieve by applying deferred decisions?

 Modular monolith architecture in the beginning

-Microservices based architecture after evolution
+Microservices-based architecture after evolution

 Comments